Tips for Using JSTOR as a Source

 Read online for free: Create a free account and read up to 6 articles per month.
 Look for the “Read Online (Free)” button above the article.

-Open Access ebooks: We have partnered with leading publishers on a project to make Open Access ebooks available on the JSTOR platform.
+Open Access content: We have partnered with leading publishers on a project to make thousands of materials open to everyone.
+Explore the open content.

 Alumni Access: A growing number of colleges and universities offer JSTOR access to their alumni.
 Check to see if your alma mater is on the list.